adri001Real/SistemaSolar/README.md

 ## Project Overview

 In this project, we have developed a virtual walkthrough using OpenGL, a powerful graphics API.
-Users can explore the solar system while learning about each planet's characteristics and other celestial bodies.
+Users can explore the solar system while learning about each planet's characteristics and other celestial.

 ### Key Features